Bektashism: Dedebabate

-After lodges in Turkey were shut down, the order's headquarters moved to Albania.
-On 20 March 1930, Sali Njazi was elected as the First Dedebaba of the Bektashi community.
+After the lodges in Turkey were shut down, the order's headquarters moved to Albania.
+On 20 March 1930, Salih Nijazi was elected as the Dedebaba of the Bektashi community in Albania.
+Before Nijazi, the Dedebaba was Haxhi Fejzullah in Turkey.
 Njazi established the Bektashi World Headquarters in Tirana.
 Its construction was finished in 1941 during the Italian occupation of Albania.
-Njazi promoted Bektashi Islam by introducing major ceremonies at popular tekkes.
+Nijazi promoted Bektashi Islam by introducing major ceremonies at popular tekkes.
 After he was murdered, Ali Riza succeeded him as the Dedebaba.

-Despite the negative effect of the ban of lodges on Bektashi culture, most Bektashis in Turkey have been generally supportive of secularism to this day, since these reforms have relatively relaxed the religious intolerance that had historically been shown against them by the official Sunni establishment.
+Despite the negative effect of the ban on lodges on Bektashi culture, most modern Bektashis in Turkey have been generally supportive of secularism, since these reforms have relatively relaxed the religious intolerance that had historically been shown against them by the official Sunni establishment.

-In the Balkans the Bektashi order had a considerable impact on the Islamization of many areas, primarily Albania and Bulgaria, as well as parts of Macedonia, particularly among Ottoman-era Greek Muslims from western Greek Macedonia such as the Vallahades.
-By the 18th century Bektashism began to gain a considerable hold over the population of southern Albania and northwestern Greece (Epirus and western Greek Macedonia).
+In the Balkans, the Bektashi Order had a considerable influence on the Islamization of many areas, primarily Albania and Bulgaria, as well as parts of Macedonia, particularly among Ottoman-era Greek Muslims from western Greek Macedonia such as the Vallahades.
+By the 18th century, Bektashism began to gain a considerable hold over southern Albania and northwestern Greece (Epirus and western Greek Macedonia).
 Following the ban on Sufi orders in the Republic of Turkey, the Bektashi community's headquarters was moved from Hacıbektaş in central Anatolia, to Tirana, Albania.
-In Albania, the Bektashi community declared its separation from the Sunni community and they were perceived ever after as a distinct Islamic sect rather than a branch of Sunni Islam.
+In Albania, the Bektashi community declared its separation from the Sunni community and they have since perceived as a distinct Islamic sect rather than a branch of Sunni Islam.

 Bektashism continued to flourish until the Second World War.
 After the communists took power in 1945, several babas and dervishes were executed and a gradual constriction of Bektashi influence began.
 Ultimately, in 1967 all tekkes were shut down when Enver Hoxha banned all religious practice.
-When this ban was rescinded in 1990 the Bektashism reestablished itself, although there were few left with any real knowledge of the spiritual path.
-Nevertheless, many "tekkes" (lodges) operate today in Albania.
+When the ban was rescinded in 1990, the Bektashism reestablished itself, although there were few left with any real knowledge of the spiritual path.
+Nevertheless, many tekkes (lodges) operate today in Albania.
 The most recent head of the order in Albania was Hajji Reshat Bardhi Dedebaba (1935–2011) and the main tekke has been reopened in Tirana.
-In June 2011 Baba Edmond Brahimaj was chosen as the head of the Bektashi order by a council of Albanian babas.
-Today sympathy for the order is generally widespread in Albania where approximately 20% of Muslims identify themselves as having some connection to Bektashism.
+In June 2011, Baba Edmond Brahimaj was chosen as the head of the Bektashi Order by a council of Albanian babas.
+Today, sympathy for the Order is generally widespread in Albania where approximately 20% of Muslims self-report as having some connection to Bektashism.